 Also, employers should instruct their employees to inform management if they have been exposed or show any symptoms.
-Those that do show symptoms should be sent home or instructed to stay home for at least two weeks to contain the virus.
+Those that do show symptoms should be sent home or instructed to stay home for at least five days to contain the virus.
 Failure to communicate this policy can expose the company to potential liability should the virus spread within the workplace.

 Intensify hygiene efforts to reduce the risk of coronavirus in the workplace and potential liabilities.
 These hygiene efforts should follow public health guidelines, which include: